Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Lagrangian of a massive probe in curved background

 where $g_{\mu\nu}$ denotes the metric tensor.
 Throughout this analysis, we employ the static gauge condition where $t = \tau$, meaning the over dot denotes a derivative with respect to the proper time $t$.
-It is noteworthy that an alternative, yet equivalent, formulation of the Lagrangian exists apart from the one, mentioned in Eq.~\eqref{eq:Lagrangian}.
-This other common form is: $2\mathcal{L} = g_{\mu\nu} \dot{x}^\mu \dot{x}^\nu - V(x^\mu)~$, which is often used to characterize the motion of a massive test particle in a curved spacetime \cite{Paddy}.
+It is noteworthy that an alternative, yet equivalent, formulation of the Lagrangian exists apart from the one, mentioned in Eq.~\eqref{eq:Lagrangian}.\\ This other common form is: $2\mathcal{L} = g_{\mu\nu} \dot{x}^\mu \dot{x}^\nu - V(x^\mu)~$, which is often used to characterize the motion of a massive test particle in a curved spacetime \cite{Wang:2026whj,Paddy}.
+Now, regarding the external potential, in a realistic astrophysical setting this external potential $V(x^\mu)$ may be interpreted as an effective perturbation arising, for example, from the gravitational influence of nearby stars or from perturbations of the surrounding DM halo.
+Such effects can break the exact integrability of the idealized background motion.
+In the present work, we introduce $V(x^\mu)$ phenomenologically in order to keep the particle in a bounded near-horizon region and to probe the resulting horizon-induced nonlinear dynamics in a controlled manner.
+Similar effective external potentials have also been employed in earlier studies in chaotic dynamics \cite{Hashimoto:2016dfz,Lei:2020clg,Wang:2026whj}, where the origin of such potentials can be considered as the form of electromagnetic, scalar or higher spin potentials.

-We are particularly interested to observe the effects of the DM halo parameters on a massive probe particle, which is located very close to the event horizon of a Schwarzschild BH immersed in a DM halo in galaxies.
-Therefore we employ a better choice of coordinates, known as Painlev\'e-Gullstrand coordinates \cite{PG}, in the SSS BH-DM spacetime (Eq.~\eqref{3}).
-The Painlev\'e-Gullstrand coordinates transforms the time coordinate as